strmlineapp-ux/agileflow/src/docs/design-system.md

 ---

 ### 13. Responsive Header Controls
 This pattern describes how a group of controls in a page header can intelligently adapt to changes in the layout, such as the opening and closing of a side panel.
-It is the required header pattern for pages that use the **Draggable Card Management** and **Entity Sharing & Linking** patterns.
+It is the required header pattern for pages that use the **Draggable Card Management blueprint** and **Entity Sharing & Linking** patterns.

 - **Trigger**: Expanding or collapsing a panel that affects the main content area's width.
 - **Behavior**: